 The Company maintains an equity settled share-based payment scheme adopted and approved by the directors on 29 May 2008.
-Presently, the Company has approved three schemes for the Directors, Consultant and Nominated Advisor known as the "Directors' option agreements", "Advisors Option agreement" and "Arden option deed", respectively.
+Presently, the Company has approved three schemes for the Directors, Consultant and Nominated Advisor known as the "Directors' option agreements", "Advisers Option agreement" and "Arden option deed", respectively.
 The Company has no legal or constructive obligation to repurchase or settle the options.
 In accordance with the Plan, upon vesting, the stock options will be settled by the issuance of new shares on payment of the exercise price.

 The total amount to be expensed over the vesting period is determined by reference to the fair value of the options granted.
 The fair values of options granted were determined using the Black Scholes option pricing model that takes into account factors specific to the share incentive plans along with other external inputs.
-Vesting of these options have completed in earlier years and there is no expense in respect of these options during the years ended 31 March 2015 and 2014.
+During the current year, all share options granted to directors and advisors of the Company and Arden Partners have expired in June 2015.
+Vesting of these options have completed in earlier years and there is no expense in respect of these options during the years ended 31 March 2016 and 2015.

-The total outstanding and exercisable share options and weighted average exercise prices for the various categories of option holders during the reporting periods are as follows:
+The total outstanding and exercisable share options and weighted average exercise prices for following categories of option holders during the reporting periods are as follows: